venkat333-net/ACI/README.md

 # 6. KT & Documentation
 How to contribute to KB articles
-Participating in KT sessions with Ryan, Ed, Carlos Feedback loop for improving operational documentation
+Participating in KT sessions with cisco team
+Feedback loop for improving operational documentation